ixchow/blank/README.md

 *But what about a literal `%{` or `}%`*?
 Blank prioritizes simplicity over perfection.
 So you'll need to work around it yourself.
-Maybe use an html entity or javascript code that `write`'s the characters?
+Maybe use an html entity or javascript code that `write`s the characters?

 ## Execution Context